adscorp100/mdhomecarebuild/src/content/blog/ndis-social-community-participation-guide.md

 Exceptions can exist, particularly for specialised programs or where the activity itself is primarily therapeutic or capacity-building, but the general rule is that NDIS covers the support, not the base cost of the community activity that anyone would pay.
 Discussing specific activity costs with an NDIS planner or Local Area Coordinator (LAC) is recommended.

-## Accessing Your Funding: Making Participation Happen
+## NDIS Community Engagement Assistance: Accessing Your Funding

 Having funding allocated in an NDIS plan is the first step; effectively utilising it requires understanding the process.
 This involves linking activities to goals, engaging with providers, and knowing where to find assistance.
 Queries about [assistance with social and community participation] and how staff can help [how can staff assist a client to participate in community activities] point towards a need for practical guidance on implementation.